niebert/Wiki2Reveal/README.md

 });
 ```
 ### WikiDownloader
-`wtf_wikipedia.js` seems to be the an appropriate library to download the MediaWiki markup source from any Wiki Product from the Wiki Foundation:
+`wtf_wikipedia.js` seems to be the an appropriate library to download the MediaWiki markup source from any Wiki Product from the Wiki Foundation.
+The HTML file [``wtf_wikipedia.html`](https://niebert.github.io/Wiki2Reveal/wtf_wikipedia.html) shows, how a HTML file with Javascript can download a MediaWiki source text and store the source text into a textarea.
+Furthermore the structure of the Wiki document is parsed and stored in JSON file.
+The stringified output of the JSON file is stored in a textarea as well.
+Thank you  Spencer Kelly and many contributors that provide the wikipedia markup parser [`wtf_wikipedia.js`](https://github.com/spencermountain/wtf_wikipedia).

+### Wiki2HTML converter
+The first milestone downloaded the MediaWiki source text.
+Now the source must be converted to HTML, so that the slides in RevealJS can be generated from the sections of the MediaWiki source text.

+With [JavaScriptClassCreator JSCC](https://niebert.github.io/JavaScriptClassCreator) a JavaScript class will be generated that performs the following tasks.
+* Handle the Math expressions and convert them into displayed MathJax expressions in RevealJS.
+* Convert local links and references into remote links in the RevealJS presentation, so that a click on link in the slide will display the corresponding link in the MediaWiki (e.g. Wikipedia or Wikiversity).
+* Convert references to images, video and audio in the slide to the correponding links in WikiMedia Commons.
+* Break down long sections from the MediaWiki source text into a set of slides.
+Could be helpful if the section is to long and the slide is exceeding the size of the screen.

 #### Download Example HTML
 The following in example is stored in `test/wtf_wikipedia.html` that uses the library `test/js/wtf_wikipedia.js`.